-Good news is, there are ways to avoid overeating during the holidays, including learning your triggers and remembering to eat more mindfully.
-There are also ways to help your body detox after feasting — just in case you fall prey to that delicious-looking pumpkin pie on Thanksgiving Day... seven times.
+Good news is, there are ways to help your body detox after going a little overboard — just in case you fall prey to that delicious-looking pumpkin flavored treat a million times in the month of September.

-And, yes, you guessed it: My favorite way to detox after the holidays is… yoga!
+And, yes, you guessed it: My favorite way to detox is… yoga!

 “A consistent yoga practice is ideal for supporting longevity and thriving health,” says Larissa H. Carlson, yoga instructor and the Dean of the Kripalu School of Ayurveda.
 “Keeping the body strong and supple supports a thriving immune system, while strengthening bones and toning muscles for healthy weight and shape.”